 To coincide with the exhibition, a new monograph was published in association with Yale University Press, for which Cranbrook Art Museum contributed new scholarship.
 This timely exhibition and publication arrive just as Takaezu’s work is receiving renewed critical attention as one of the great modern abstractionists.

-Toshiko Takaezu: Worlds Within is organized by the Isamu Noguchi Foundation and Garden Museum, New York, with assistance from the Toshiko Takaezu Foundation and the Takaezu family, and curated by Glenn Adamson, Kate Wiener, Dakin Hart, and Leilehua Lanzilotti.
+Toshiko Takaezu: Worlds Within is organized by The Isamu Noguchi Foundation and Garden Museum, New York, with assistance from the Toshiko Takaezu Foundation and the Takaezu family, and curated by Glenn Adamson, Kate Wiener, and Leilehua Lanzilotti.
+The exhibition was conceived and developed with former Noguchi Museum Senior Curator Dakin Hart.

 This exhibition would not have been possible without the leadership support of the Terra Foundation for American Art and the Henry Luce Foundation.